A B O U T

-In the 2020-21 season, Vidita has been keeping engaged with a number of virtual performance initiatives including her recorded work featured through San Francisco-based baroque ensemble, Voices of Music and her involvement with 'How it's Musically Made', a project/podcast series aimed to re-define the art song genre through remote collaboration and commissioned new works reflecting the pandemic era.
+Most recently, Vidita was heard as a finalist in both the 2021 Colorado Bach and Audrey Rooney Bach virtual competitions.
+In the 2020-21 season, Vidita has been keeping engaged with a number of virtual performance initiatives including he recorded work featured through San Francisco-based baroque ensemble, Voices of Music, 'The Response Project' and her involvement with 'How it's Musically Made', a podcast series aimed to re-define the art song genre through remote collaboration and commissioned new works reflecting the pandemic era.

 Vidita spent the 2019-20 season in residence with the UK-based ensemble VOCES8 as a member of their US Scholars Program.
 In 2019 She was a recipient of the Project Inclusion Vocal Fellowship through the Grant Park Music Festival where she was seen several times in recital, most notably as part of the Dame Myra Hess Memorial Concert Series at the Chicago Cultural Center.
 She also appeared in concert with the Grant Park Chorus and Orchestra.
 Vidita later joined Seraphic Fire and fellow young artists at the Aspen Music Festival’s Professional Choral Institute in Colorado.
 In previous years Vidita has been a Young Artist at Songfest, Los Angeles (2017) and the Académie Internationale d’Été de Nice (2016).